Super Creek: Retirement

 Super Creek was retired to stud at Hidaka Stallion Station in Hidaka, Hokkaido in 1991.
 However, Super Creek's offspring were largely unsuccessful and included no graded stakes winners.
 Super Creek is the damsire of one G3 winner – Blue Shotgun, who won the 2006 Hankyu Hai – through his daughter Ogi Blue Venus.
 Super Creek produced his last foal in 2006 before being retired from stud.

 Super Creek lived the remainder of his life at Hidaka Stallion Station.
 His health began to decline in June of 2010 as he began to suffer from poor appetite and diarrhea brought on by enteritis.
 His condition deteriorated rapidly a few months later, and Super Creek died on 29 August 2010 at age 25.

-Popular culture
+In popular culture

-An anthropomorphized version of Super Creek has made an appearance as a playable character in the video game franchise Umamusume: Pretty Derby voiced by Kana Yūki.
-She is characterized as having an extremely doting, motherly personality, allegedly inspired by the real world Super Creek's relationship with jockey Yutaka Take, whom won his first G1 race with Super Creek.
+An anthropomorphized version of Super Creek appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Kana Yūki.
+She is characterized as having an extremely doting, motherly personality as a result of working at her family's daycare center, allegedly inspired by the relationship she had with her real-life counterpart's jockey Yutaka Take, who won his first G1 race with Super Creek.
+A running gag in the franchise centers around this aspect and her tendency to coddle others, most notably smaller characters such as Tamamo Cross, Inari One, and her roommate Narita Taishin, but Creek's own tendency to place others' needs ahead of hers results in her neglecting her own well-being.